In this tutorial, you will find solutions for the following issues:

 - Disable IPv6 on your router

 Some routers (not all) have an option to choose between IPv4 and IPv6 protocols.

 To find out if your router has this option, you should log in to your router and search through Internet, Network, or WLAN settings.
 You may find an option to turn off the IPv6 there.

 - Contact your Internet Service Provider (ISP)

-- You may contact your internet network provider and as if they could turn off the IPv6 on your system.
-Most of the time, they can easily do that.
+Try contacting your internet network provider and ask if they could turn off the IPv6 on your system.
+Most of the time, they can easily do this.

 The IP address at surfshark.com does not match with the one on your TV

-You may have noticed that the IP address shown on your TV is different from the one that you have activated smart DNS.
-That is because you have activated smart DNS for your external (public) IP address, but your TV only shows you the internal (private) IP.
+You may have noticed that the IP address shown on your TV is different from the one that you have activated for smart DNS.
+This is because you activated smart DNS for your external (public) IP address, but your TV only shows you the internal (private) IP.

 An internal IP usually looks like this - 192.168.x.x and is only used for internal communication between different devices on the same network.
 It is not visible publicly and does not affect the smart DNS usage, so you can ignore it and proceed with the smart DNS setup.